cgdjustin1/Goal-breakdown-AI/README.md

 - 📆 **Weekly Calendar View**
   Visualize your tasks on a draggable weekly planner.
 You can assign tasks to specific days by dragging them from the to-do list.

-- ✅ **Smart Task Filtering**
+- 🔍 **Smart Task Filtering**
-  Easily switch between viewing all, active, or completed tasks.
-Mark tasks as done with a single click (✅ toggle).
+  Easily toggle between All / Active / Done tasks in the right panel to stay focused and organized.

 - ✏️ **Task Detail Editor**
   Click on any task to view and edit its details, including title, date, time, and description in a clean popup.